Stock market rout doubles pain for energy firms that took shares for deals

 Companies may have some discretion over when they take the write-down, said Pirrong, and could potentially wait a quarter to see if the stock bounces back from its drop.

-Shale producer ConocoPhillips, which three years ago accepted shares in Canada’s Cenovus Energy as partial payment for an exchange of its oil sands and natural gas assets, now has about a $1.3 billion loss on the 208 million shares.
+Shale producer ConocoPhillips (COP.N), which three years ago accepted shares in Canada’s Cenovus Energy (CVE.TO) as partial payment for an exchange of its oil sands and natural gas assets, now has about a $1.3 billion loss on the 208 million shares.

 Conoco took the shares, which made it the biggest investor in Cenovus, with the intent of selling them, and began talks with investment banks in 2018 about a sale when the stake was valued at about $2 billion.
 It has used other asset sales to fund share repurchases and lower debt.